zhullyb/monyhar/monyhar/docs/linux/eclipse_dev.md

 1. In the text box entitled Command to get compiler specs append "-std=c++14" (leaving out the quotes)

-Chromium has a huge amount of code, enough that Eclipse can take a very long time to perform operations like "go to definition" and "open resource".
+Monyhar has a huge amount of code, enough that Eclipse can take a very long time to perform operations like "go to definition" and "open resource".
 You need to set it up to operate on a subset of the code.